liuyang079/vgg-tensorflow-cifar10/README.md

 This project includes four sessions:
 data processing: cifar10_vgg_processing.py
 network architecture: vgg.py
-model train, validation and test: cifar10_vgg_train hyper parameters: hyper_parameters.py
+model train, validation and test: cifar10_vgg_train
+hyper parameters: hyper_parameters.py
+For the data processing section, cifar10 dataset, which is converted to filepath form, it looks like TF-record form.
+  For the vgg_train file, which includes trian model, validation model and test model.